benjaminhays/BenHays142/README.md

 Sec+ and CCNA holder, currently working on CCNP Security.

+The code for my website and a few of my other projects is available at [git.benhays.org](https://git.benhays.org)

 If you need to reach out or just have a quick convo, you can reach me by email: ben@benhays.org